elias123tre/passport_booker_se/README.md

 If a `Windows protected your PC` popup appears, click `More info` then `Run anyway`

-## How to - Manual installation instructions (if use don't use Windows)
+## How to - Manual installation instructions (mainly for non-Windows users)

 > Note: beware that on Mac you may need to enable extensive permissions to install python, puppeteer or run the script.
 I don't have a Mac to test on so if you encounter this, Google the error message and how to solve it.